Alex Emmert's Homepage

 Research

-• I've worked in Maryland's Language Acquisition Lab for three semesters under the direction of Dr. Jeffrey Lidz.
-The work I do focuses on children's acquisition of syntax (among other things), often investigated using preferential-looking and habituation-switch methods.
+• I've worked in Maryland's Language Acquisition Lab for three semesters plus the summer of 2025 under the direction of Dr. Jeffrey Lidz.
+The work I do focuses on children's acquisition of syntax and semantics, often investigated using preferential-looking and habituation-switch methods.

 • In the summer of 2024, I worked as a research assistant in Dr. Elika Bergelson's lab at Harvard University.
-My project looked at speech input to young deaf/hard of hearing children who have recieved cochlear implants. [poster]
+My project looked at speech input to young deaf/hard of hearing children who have recieved cochlear implants.
+I presented this work in a talk at BUCLD 50. [poster]

 • In the summer of 2023, I was part of a Computer Science NSF REU at Salisbury University.
 My group worked on a computer vision model to visually identify, classify, and track oysters in an underwater environment, with applications in aquaculture and environmental monitoring/protection.